martymac/fpart/docs/www.fpart.org/docs/fpsync.md

 original metadata (here, mtime) gets overwritten while new files get added to the directory.

-That race condition is un-avoidable (fpart would have to guarantee the directory entry belongs to the *same* partition as its files beneath, that would probably lead to un-balanced partitions as well as increased -and useless- complexity).

-You've been warned.
-Anyway, maybe you do not care about copying original directory mtimes.
-If this is the case, you can ignore that situation.
-If you care about them, running a second pass of fpsync will fix the timestamps.
+To handle that situation, fpsync leverages another fpart option (-P) that asks fpart to flush last file's parent hierarchy (that is, every single parent directory up to the root) before closing each partition.
+Adding parent directories at the end of each partition ensures that modification times get reapplied to directories whatever the processing order of partitions is.
+Used in conjunction with -zzz, this allows seemless migrations when parallelizing cpio(1) or tar(1) jobs.

 # Tarify tool

-Tar can be used in a special mode called 'tarify'.
+Tar(1) can be used in a special mode called 'tarify'.
 In that mode, fpsync(1) will *not* copy the original file tree but generate tarballs (one per partition) into the specified destination directory.

 Extracting (merging) those tarball to a another directory will reproduce the original file tree.